-School Dress Code Must be Observed.
-Because Blue Cliff is always interested in upgrading the public image of massage therapy, esthetics & cosmetology, we require our students to dress modestly while attending class and abide by the current dress code.
-Tank tops, cutoffs and bare feet are considered improper dress at Blue Cliff and students so attired will not be allowed to attend Page 76 of 123 classes.
+School Dress Code Must Be Observed.
+Because Blue Cliff Career College is always interested in upgrading the public image of massage therapy, esthetics & cosmetology, we require our students to dress modestly while attending class and abide by the current dress code.
+Tank tops, cutoffs and bare feet are considered improper dress at Blue Cliff Career College and students so attired will not be allowed to attend classes.
 Instructors may establish additional standards.
 Students are required to wear black scrub bottoms and a school shirt for classes.